 “They’re new to me and he sees enough of them, so I wanted his opinion.
-He’s more of the expert than I would be,” she says.
+He’s more of the expert than I would be,” she said.

 Bohling and her husband drove to see Myers from Hoboken, New Jersey, on the recommendation of two people: Her sister, who had her nipples done by Myers, and her oncologist, who was insistent she see him.

-Shockney, the administrative director of the Johns Hopkins Breast Center, says Myers has the perfect personality for his current line of work but has no doubt it’s taken an emotional toll.
+Shockney, the administrative director of the Johns Hopkins Breast Center, said Myers has the perfect personality for his current line of work but has no doubt it’s taken an emotional toll.

-“He has become an old soul from listening to women’s stories,” she says.
+“He has become an old soul from listening to women’s stories,” she said.

 Myers starts off each appointment with a formal set of questions about medical history and list of procedures.
 He then puts on a set of gloves and takes a closer look at his live canvas, assessing its tone and density before taking a pink Sharpie and drawing two bull’s eye-like circles on the breast.
 He then plops a prosthetic nipple on top so the woman can better envision its placement.

 Then Myers begins squeezing about five or six tubes of ink colors into a line of individual pots that look like the small toothpaste containers used by dental hygienists during teeth cleanings.
 He starts mixing the hues until he has found the perfect combination that will complement the woman’s skin tone.